ory/docs/docs/hydra/implement-consent.md

 ---
 id: implementing-consent
-title: Implementing Login & Consent UI
+title: Implementing Login, Consent & Logout UI
-sidebar_label: Login and Consent UI
+sidebar_label: Login, Consent & Logout
 ---

 Let's build a simple consent app that can be used as part of the Hydra's